Equipment Guide9 min read Updated

 Limitation: Slower (3-4 minutes vs 2 minutes), requires precision pouring.

-Best Espresso: Wacaco Nanopresso ($40-50)
+Best Espresso: Wacaco Nanopresso (~$90-110 AUD)

 Why: Only portable that makes actual espresso pressure (9 bars).
 True crema and body.
 If you love espresso and can't compromise, this is the one.
+We tested the Nanopresso on a 3-day hike in Tasmania—pumping at altitude was harder work, but the shot quality surprised everyone at camp.

 Limitation: Takes hand effort.
 Best for people who genuinely love espresso, not casual coffee drinkers.

-Best Luxury Gear: Handpresso ($60-90)
+Best Luxury Gear: Handpresso (~$130-160 AUD)

 Why: Handpresso positions itself as premium lifestyle (Italian heritage, beautiful design).
 If you're traveling and willing to spend more, this is the statement piece.